 Additional info for clarinet players: Please only register for auditions if you own both a B flat and A clarinet!

-If you are interested in joining, just contact Lara and introduce yourself telling about your musical experiences.
+If you are interested in joining, just contact Felicitas and introduce yourself telling about your musical experiences.